pgale/lineage_15.1_Installation_TSV/README.md

 10. Select the Qualcomm device and click OK.
 (COM port number will be different depending on what port you have connected the device to.)

 11. Click the Download button and wait while the flasher downloads to the device.
-It will 'Download Succeed' when completed successfully.
+It will show 'Download Succeed' when completed successfully.
+A working flash will show updates in the 'Status' panel and the status blue bar will progress.

 12. If the status pauses for around a minute and then you get an error, referencing Sahara, you will need to find an alternative USB 2.0 port as mentioned above or try a different USB cable.